ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/05-site_separation.md

 #### Creating Rules With `python-ipfabric` Package

-Please see example located on [Community Fabric GitHub](https://github.com/community-fabric/python-ipfabric/blob/main/examples/settings/attributes.py).
+Please see the example located on [Community Fabric GitHub](https://github.com/community-fabric/python-ipfabric/blob/main/examples/settings/attributes.py).

 ## Rule Priority

 ![Site separation rule priority](site_separation_rule_priority.png)

-Rule precedence are followed in a top down manner.
+Rule precedences are followed in a top down manner.

 1. **Manual site separation** (if enabled) will look at the **Device Attributes** and try to first assign a device based on serial number if a match is found.
-2. Rules you define.
+2. Defined Rules.
 In the example above it will check the following
    1. If SNMP Location matches `IPFABRIC, (LAB01)` → Site `LAB01`
    2. If hostname matches `^L21` → Site `MPLS`
    3. If hostname matches `^(L\d{1,2})` → Site `L2-99`